TeCSAR-UNCC/AWARE-DNN-ACCEL/README.md

 # AWARE-DNN-ACCEL {WORK-IN-PROGRESS}
 ============================================================================================
 Project for Automatic Workflow for Application-aware Real-time Edge DNN accelerators
-## What it is?
+## What this is?
 This repository is a chisel project directory.
 Specifically, this is an architecture compiler for application specific DNN designs.
 Precisely tailored architectures can be made by exploiting the reconfigurable fabric of FPGAs.
 The algorithm benefits by allowing resources to be dedicated based on necessity, and allowing energy savings based on a customized memory hierarchy.
 Further benefits are gained by allowing users to specialize the designs with respect to their unique sets of constraints such as latency, throughput, power, and resource utilization.
-This specialization is achieved through dedicated architecture knobs and allows increased coverage of the (incredibly diverse) Edge-DNN domain.
+This specialization is achieved through dedicated architecture knobs and allows for increased coverage of the (incredibly diverse) Edge-DNN domain.

 ## How to get started
 1. (WIP) Use the semi-automated Design space explorer to generate the parameters for your targeted constraints and network.